 Want your living room to feel like a Tokyo record bar?
 Perch your turntable on this gorgeous sideboard that will also stash all your old Japanese hardcore cassette tapes.

 For plants and your butt

-It’s 2021; we’re done with stools that don’t also function as a side table.
-And, true to the made-to-last spirit of Japandi, this one's durable steel construction means it’s not going anywhere soon.
+It’s 2022; we’re done with stools that don’t also function as a side table.
+And, true to the made-to-last spirit of Japandi, this one's solid pine construction will outlive us all.

 This wooden curtsy of a floor lamp reminds us of a Penrose triangle, in that it’s fun to look at, and we don’t think it exists in nature.
 The warm wood tones are sure to add some *figurative* richness to your tiny, “one-bedroom” studio apartment.

 HAY’s Uchiwa is a perfect example of Japandi design—it has the curves of mid-century modern, but is “inspired by the traditional Japanese hand fan,” according to the brand.
 It’s cool and cozy all at once—built for leaning back and feeling like the emperor of your domain.